oven-sh/bun/docs/bundler/vs-esbuild.md

 - `--format`
 - `--format`
-- Bun only supports `"esm"` currently but other module formats are planned. esbuild defaults to `"iife"`.
+- Bun supports `"esm"` and `"cjs"` currently, but more module formats are planned. esbuild defaults to `"iife"`.

 ---